15 Amazing Destinations To Add To Your Bucket List

 Is it even possible to be a millennial and not want to go to Bali?
 But, I mean, who can blame us?
 Yummy food for a cheap price, friendly people, exotic beaches… Yes please!
 Whenever a place is so hyped up, there must be a reason for it, right?

 The Philippines were never really on my list, until it started popping up everywhere on Instagram and I realised it has the most turquoise water to ever exist on the planet.
 Similar to Bali, it became a bit overhyped, but I feel like it’s just too stunning to skip.

 There you have it!
-These are some of my top picks to add to your travel bucket list.
-You can’t go wrong with any of these destinations; they’re all stunning & unique in their own way.
+These are some of my top destinations to add to your travel bucket list.
+You can’t go wrong with any of these; they’re all stunning and unique in their own way.
 Obviously, there are lots of other places that I’d like to visit one day, but this seemed like a good start.
 I hope my bucket list gave you some inspiration for your own future travels!

-What are the top 3 countries on your bucket list??
+What are the top 3 destinations on your bucket list??
 Let me know in the comments 🙂